 However, we sill face the daunting task of getting our fiscal house in order.
 I don’t think it would have mattered who won this election (Romney or Obama) because neither really seems capable of reigning in the spending.
 My fear is that we are heading the way of Greece, France, Italy, and Spain in that our government simply cannot afford to keep the promises it has made to its People.
 Now that the campaign rhetoric will end, it’ll be interesting to see how the “facts” are presented and the solutions that must soon follow.

 The government is borrowing $1.2 trillion every year to sustain the status quo.
 This cannot continue and I don’t think many people would argue this fact.
 The question is, how does our government fix this?
-That unfortunately is not a simple question, and therefore lend itself to a simple answer.
+That unfortunately is not a simple question, and therefore does not lend itself a simple answer.
 It’s clear the spending will continue, and so my fear is we’ll be forced to learn from our mistake(s).

 I foresee one of two things happening.
 The first being we continue on as we have, spending money we don’t have suffering either devastating inflation or total collapse (probably both).
 When “Peak Money” occurs, austerity will kick in just as it has in Greece, Italy, Spain and Portugal.
 People who were once promised certain sums of money and services will be left in wanting, and some in needing.
 The desperate will beg for help, but the help will not come.
 This will be our new great depression, but we will overcome, just as we did in the 1930′s.
 Question is, will the government then make the same mistakes by promising the People goods and services it knows it cannot deliver (Social Security, Medicare, years of Unemployment Benefits, Welfare, Food Stamps, Disability, free education, free healthcare, etc)?